Brandon Hammond

-Brandon La Ron Hammond (born February 6, 1984) is a former child actor who appeared in several movie and television roles mainly during the 1990s.
+Brandon La Ron Hammond (born February 6, 1984) is an American former child actor who appeared in several movie and television roles mainly during the 1990s.
 He appeared in the feature films Waiting to Exhale (1995), Mars Attacks!
 (1996) and Soul Food (1997).
 He won an NAACP Image Award for his work in the latter.

 On television, Hammond recurred on Western series Dr. Quinn, Medicine Woman (1996−98) and sitcom The Gregory Hines Show (1997−98).
 He earned a Young Artist Award nomination after performing in Gregory Hines.
+He also played the ten-year-old Michael Jordan in the 1996 family film Space Jam.

 Hammond's latest performance was in the television film Our America (2002).
 In adulthood, Hammond is a filmmaker who writes and directs short films.

 Early life

 Hammond was born as Brandon La Ron Hammond on February 6, 1984 in Baton Rouge, Louisiana, the son of Alfreda Williams, who managed her son's acting career.